 At the core of her practice, Julie facilitates the Foolish Operations Ensemble/Dancing the Parenting, an ongoing practice for parents dancing and performing with their young children.
 This project benefits from the ongoing support from The Vancouver Park Board in the form of a permanent residency since 2010, which allows for weekly practices from September to June every year.
 As a bilingual project, it is also supported by the Department of Canadian Heritage to allow francophone and anglophone families to collaborate and exchange.
 We are also deeply grateful for the support of the City of Vancouver Cultural Office who were first to recognize the value of this work and support it financially, since 2016.

-In 2019, Julie will obtain certification in Ensemble Thinking under Nina Martin – Texas and the Lower Left Company (USA, Germany).
+In 2019, Julie obtained certification in Ensemble Thinking under Nina Martin – Texas and the Lower Left Company (USA, Germany).
 Ensemble Thinking is a set of highly collaborative group composition tools for ensemble improvisation.
 Julie is now a member of the Lower Left Collective along with members in USA, Germany and Norway and now Canada .